cliffano/bob/README.md

     Delete build/

     lint:
-    Run `nodelint` against all .js files under lib/ and custom files configured in BUILD_LINT_FILES
+    Run `nodelint` against all .js files under lib/ and custom files configured in app.build.lint if any

     test-unit:
-    Run `vows` against all .js files under test/unit/
+    Run `vows` against all .js files under test/

     package:
-    Create a .tar.gz package of the app/library at build/package/
+    Create a .tar.gz package of the source at build/package/

 Deploy

     deploy:
-    Deploy the package to DEPLOY_HOST:DEPLOY_PORT:DEPLOY_DIR
+    Deploy the package to app.deploy.host:app.deploy.port at app.deploy.dir

     deploy-r:
     Deploy the package and then remotely restart the app